BenTronics/Command-History/README.md

 `add_item(item)`

 Add a srtring item to the command history.
 If the given item is equal to the last stored item it will not be stored in the history.
+If the history is full the next item will overwrite the oldest item.

 __Parameters__
 item : _str_